paperh8rrr/codespaces-react/README.md

-# GitHub Codespaces ♥️ React
+# GitHusdCodespaces ♥️ APPLE INhttps://react.dev/reference/react-dom/components/formTELLIGENCE Readme  OurLad  adyy
+me Da2

-Welcome to your shiny new Codespace running React!
+Welcomehttps://react.dev/reference/react-dom/components/form to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.
+AP
 You've got a blank canvas to work on from a git perspective as well.
 There's a single initial commit with the what you're seeing right now - where you go from here is up to you!

-Everything you do here is contained within this one codespace.
-There is no repository on GitHub yet.
-If and when you’re ready you can click "Publish Branch" and we’ll create your repository and push up your project.
-If you were just exploring then and have no further need for this code then you can simply delete your codespace and it's gone forever.
+u
 This project was bootstrapped for you with [Vite](https://vitejs.dev/).

 ## Available Scripts